 G. From the close of the football season until the close of school (local district), member schools and school personnel shall not sponsor camps for their football teams and shall not hold football practice from the close of the football season until Monday of week 6, except as provided in Articles G and H of this section.
-Organized practice is defined as school personnel (those people who are designated as coaches or assistant coaches within the school district) or anticipated school personnel, directly or indirectly, giving individual or team instruction concerning fundamentals of football.
+Organized practice is defined as school personnel (those people who are designated as coaches or assistant coaches within the school district) or anticipated school personnel, directly or indirectly, giving team instruction concerning fundamentals of football.
+However, coaches are allowed to give 1 hour of skill development as part of the athletic period.
 School personnel may coach their team in summer passing leagues or summer camps.